Ferrari Special Editions & One Offs

 Base Car: Ferrari 612 Scaglietti

-The 612 Sessanta (Italian for "sixty") is a limited (60 unit) variant of the 612 commemorating the 60th anniversary of the company.
-Standard equipment included 19-inch forged aluminum wheels, black chrome exhaust tips, the automated manual F1 transmission, three-position electrochromic glass roof, start/stop ignition button on the steering wheel, Bose infotainment system and a two-tone paint.
-Available in two colors
+The 612 Sessanta is a limited (60 unit) variant of the 612 commemorating the 60th anniversary of Ferrari.
+Standard equipment included 19-inch forged aluminum wheels, black chrome exhaust, the auto-manual F1 transmission, three-position electrochromic glass roof, start/stop ignition button on the steering, Bose infotainment and a two-tone paint.
+Learn More

 Ferrari One-Offs & Specials - 2008 Onwards